csgo/sdk/README.md

 credits to wzn, rifk/czapek, duxe.

-apologies to rifk/czapek; i know that you didnt want your sdk public, but at this point i know you don't care about it, and you no longer work on it. this is without the menu that ayysense had, so it shouldn't be a big deal.
+apologies to rifk/czapek; i know that you didnt want this public, but at this point i know you don't care about it, and you no longer work on it. this is without the menu that ayysense had, so it shouldn't be a big deal.